boblovespi/FactoryAutomation2/README.md

 # Factory Automation

-A project originally developed by boblovespi, merged with a MultiTeam project, and contiuned with King of Creepers, Blobbb and Gaborboy95.
+A project originally developed by boblovespi, merged with a MultiTeam project, and contiuned with LazTheArtist and Blobbb.

 ## Installation